coreman14/ST-Character-Pack-HTML/README.md

 When running the program, do not stop the program.
 Doing so can corrupt your images.

-There are some files that pillow does not like read.
+There are some files that pillow does not like to read.
 When this happens, it should output the full path to the file

 ```js
 Error: cannot identify image file "C:\\StudentTransfer\\A deal with the devil\\characters\\corneliasaya\\a\\faces\\face\\0.png".
 Please convert the file to png or webp.